 The process of gaining recognition through AAFCO’s OP is very similar to the FDA’s FAP process.
 In either instance, the FDA requires the submitting company to provide the agency and AAFCO with: animal and human safety data, the analytical methodology used to cultivate that data, detailed lists of the manufacturing processes involved, toxicology results on any harmful substances in the ingredient, data to show the ingredient will be manufactured consistently, and a proposed legal definition for the product.
 If, during the AAFCO review process, the FDA finds any potential problems in the data submitted, then the FDA may require a more formal FAP to be submitted.

 An animal food ingredient must not use marketing claims which purport that its nutrients will provide other animal health (e.g., reduce the incidence of scours in livestock) or production benefits (e.g., increase milk production).
 Ingredients that are claimed to cure, prevent, treat or mitigate disease conditions or change bodily structures or functions (unless explicitly recognized, such as calcium for building strong bones) are considered “drugs” under the FFDCA, requiring a long and thorough approval process by the FDA.
-AFIA is working within its membership to determine the proper avenues for when these types of claims would be allowed for use in animal food.
+The AFIA has requested the FDA CVM to update their policy interpretation to allow products that work within the digestive tract of the animal with these product claims to be regulated as an animal feed ingredient instead of an animal drug.
+This process is under review by CVM.